gponomarenkoorg/topfive/README.md

 ### IMPORTANT NOTICE
 ### It is only client side app
 <strong>
-On click “Play” button saves info about this action (user ip, date time, button id).
+On click “Play” button info about this action (user ip, date time, button id) saves.
 </strong>

 ## Troubleshooting